cherriecyl/100-days-of-code/r1-log.md

 ### R1D6 - Thu 21 May 2020
 Skipped two days unfortunately because I got swamped at work!
 Still working on Basic Javascript, and finding it a little foreign and challenging

+### R1D7 - Fri 22 May 2020
+Continued working on FreeCodeCamp's Javascript lessons on loops, recursions... completed the basic javascript section but honestly still feeling a bit confused